drashland/website-v2/docs/sinco/v4.x/2_tutorials/6_using_within_docker.md

    ```

 Here, you are using a very small image (`debian-slim`) as your baseline for your
 Docker container.
-Then you install the chrome-driver and firefox-driver, which
+Then you install the chrome-driver, which
 allows Sinco to create a headless browser instance for these browsers.
 Then you
 install Deno, because whilst you may have Deno installed on your host machine,
 it will not be from within Docker unless you tell it to.